platoscave/vue3-jsonschema-form/README.md

 ```

 ## 4 Description
 **Vue3 JsonSchema Form/Table** takes a [JsonSchema draft v7](https://json-schema.org/) [JSON Schema: A Media Type for Describing JSON Documents](https://json-schema.org/draft/2020-12/json-schema-core) object and generates a form or table based on [Element Plus](https://element-plus.org/en-US/) input controls.
-The updated data object is returned as an update event.
+The updated data object is returned as an update:modelValue event.

 ### 4.1 Key features
 - **Four modes**: The Jsonschema form can be presented in four different modes: